LostProperty/Github-Issues/README.rst

     py.test

-Note you may need to run ``add2virtualenv .`` do py.test can find the your setting corrrectly.
+Note you may need to run ``add2virtualenv .`` so py.test can find the your setting corrrectly.